"

 The first equation represents the reaction of bicarbonate as an acid with water as a base, whereas the second represents reaction of bicarbonate as a base with water as an acid.
 When bicarbonate is added to water, both these equilibria are established simultaneously and the composition of the resulting solution may be determined through appropriate equilibrium calculations, as described later in this chapter.

-In the liquid state, molecules of an amphiprotic substance can react with one another as illustrated for water in the equations below:
+Interestingly, molecules of an amphiprotic substance can react with one another as illustrated for water in the equations below:

 This figure has two rows.
 In both rows, a chemical reaction is shown.
 In the first, structural formulas are provided.
 In this model, in purple, O atom which has H atoms singly bonded above and to the right.
 The O atom has pairs of electron dots on its left and lower sides.
 This is followed by a plus sign, which is followed in green by an O atom which has H atoms singly bonded above and to the right.
 The O atom has pairs of electron dots on its left and lower sides.
 A double arrow follows.
 To the right, in brackets is a structure with a central O atom in green, with green H atoms singly bonded above and to the right.
 A pair of green electron dots is on the lower side of the O atom.
 To the left of the green O atom, a purple H atom is singly bonded.
 Outside the brackets to the right is a superscript plus.
 This is followed by a plus sign and an O atom in purple with pairs of electron dots above, left, and below.
 An H atom is singly bonded to the right.
 This atom has a superscript negative sign.
 The reaction is written in symbolic form below.
 H subscript 2 O is labeled in purple below as “Acid subscript 1.”
 This is followed by plus H subscript 2 O, which is labeled in green below as “Base subscript 2.”
 A double sided arrow follows.
 To the right is H subscript 3 O superscript plus, which is labeled in green as below in as “Acid subscript 2.”
 This is followed by plus and O with pairs of dots above, below, and to the left with a singly bonded H on the right with a superscript negative.
 The label below in purple reads, “ Base subscript 1.”

-The slight ionization of pure water is reflected in the small value of the equilibrium constant; at 25 °C, Kw has a value of 1.0 × 10−14.
+The slight ionization of pure water is reflected in the small value of the equilibrium constant; at 25 °C, Kw has a value of 1.0 x 10−14.
 The process is endothermic, and so the extent of ionization and the resulting concentrations of hydronium ion and hydroxide ion increase with temperature.
-For example, at 100 °C, the value for Kw is about 5.6 × 10−13, roughly 50 times larger than the value at 25 °C.
+For example, at 100 °C, the value for Kw is about 5.6 x 10−13, roughly 50 times larger than the value at 25 °C.

 Ion Concentrations in Pure Water